Umbraco

 You can also notice that the first organic result even takes more space, almost double in this situation.
 Schema markup can help you gain more real estate on the search results page by displaying more information, which is more attention-grabbing than just a regular search result.

-Simple search result of New York concert tickets
+Google search result of concert tickets

 What do rich results look like?